 sports performance, and pain management.

-Dr. Williams serves as a neurological medical consultant to local professional
+serves as a neurological medical consultant to local professional sports

-sports organizations, and assists local collegiate and numerous high school
+organizations, and assists local collegiate and numerous high school and

-and youth sports/club athletic teams in this capacity.
-He also serves
+youth sports/club athletic teams in this capacity.
+Dr. Williams also serves

 as an inaugural member of the Peloton Health and Wellness Advisory Council.